andytudhope/Recollections/README.md

 No!
 That's not the point of mechanism design as applied to cryptoeconomics.
 The point is to create systems that use mathematics and/or cryptography so that NO-ONE has undue influence over the system.
 It costs users to vote, so they would only do so to complain (if they feel really strongly), or donate to/protect an app that is being trolled. #EffectiveDirectCharity.

-2. The developer is incentivised by appearing higher in the registry, and by being able to receive back at least 52% (in this curve) of the SNT they staked if they get trolled, do something the community doesn't like resulting in downvotes, OR do something awesome that the community likes, and wants to donate to.
+2. The developer is incentivised by appearing higher in the Dapp store, and by being able to receive back at least 52% (in this curve) of the SNT they staked if they get trolled, do something the community doesn't like resulting in downvotes, OR do something awesome that the community likes, and wants to donate to.
 Complaining and donating are the same economic signal with signs reversed, so we can treat them the same mathematically if we set things up correctly.